Hopper hut: Construction

-The standard size of a Hopper Hut was either 9 ft by 9 ft or 8 ft by 10 ft, though some were as large as 14 ft by 14 ft.
+The standard size of a hopper hut was either 9 ft by 9 ft or 8 ft by 10 ft, though some were as large as 14 ft by 14 ft.
 Early huts were of timber, and during the latter half of the 19th century corrugated iron sheets were used to clad them.
 Following the abolition of the brick tax in 1850, brick huts were built.
 Exterior walls were 9 in thick and partitions between individual huts 4½" (115mm) thick.
-During the 1930s and 1940s, some Hopper Huts were built of 18 in by 9 in breeze blocks, these being cheap and plentiful after the end of the war.
+During the 1930s and 1940s, some hopper huts were built of 18 in by 9 in breeze blocks, these being cheap and plentiful after the end of the war.
 A few huts were made from pre-cast concrete at this time.
 Nissen Huts were also used as accommodation for hop-pickers.

 The huts generally had an earth floor, and were lit by either candles or paraffin lamps.
 Water would be via a standpipe which had to be within 150 yd and sanitation provided by a dedicated toilet block, usually with an earth closet.
 There would generally be a dedicated cookhouse which the hop-pickers would use to prepare their meals.
 It was generally discouraged by the farmers for the pickers to have fires in their huts.
 A few brick built huts were provided with custom built fireplaces and chimneys.
 The interior of the huts was generally limewashed or distempered.

 The furniture within the huts was provided by the pickers.
 Only very basic bedding was provided - hay and ferns, faggots and straw, then faggots and a palliasse.
 Some pickers built themselves basic beds of scrap timber with a palliasse.
 In the late 1940s and 1950s ex-army steel frame beds were used.

 George Orwell

 George Orwell tried his hand at hop-picking at Blest's Farm, somewhere near West Malling, in September 1931, travelling down from London disguised as a tramp.
-He spent his time living in a Hopper Hut made of tin (corrugated iron), thus discovering that fruit and hop picking was not quite the idyllic life described by many scholars and writers of the time.
-Orwell earned 9/- in a week, and observed that a family of gypsies who had picked every year since birth earned 14/- each.
+He spent his time living in a hopper hut made of tin (corrugated iron), thus discovering that fruit and hop picking was not quite the idyllic life described by many scholars and writers of the time.
+Orwell earned 9/- in a week, and observed that a family of travelers who had picked every year since birth earned 14/- each.
 His account was published in A Clergyman's Daughter in 1935.

 Survival, conversion, preservation and re-creation

 Hopper huts at Downs Farm, Yalding.
 These had integral fireplaces.

 By the late 1950s, hop-picking was becoming an increasingly mechanised process.
-This, plus the improvements in sanitation at home, led to a decline in the need for Hopper Huts.
+This, plus the improvements in sanitation at home, led to a decline in the need for hopper huts.
 The vast majority of huts today are no more.
 A few survive derelict or converted to residential or other use.
-Hopper Huts can still be seen today at Grange Farm, Tonbridge and Downs Farm, Yalding.
-A set of Hopper Huts from North Frith Farm, Hadlow, has been re-erected at the Museum of Kent Life, Sandling.
+Hopper huts can still be seen today at Grange Farm, Tonbridge and Downs Farm, Yalding.
+A set of hopper huts from North Frith Farm, Hadlow, has been re-erected at the Museum of Kent Life, Sandling.
 These were a row of six huts built of brick under a peg tiled roof, with integral fireplaces.